 (c) If there are excess distributions from the 3.43 cent, 24.72 cent, and taconite railroad school funds after covering the levy reduction in M.S.
 126C.48, subd.
-8, then the excess money must be distributed to the cities and townships within the school district in the proportion that their taxable net tax capacity within the school district bears to the net tax capacity of the school district for Property taxes payable in the year prior to distribution.
+8, then the excess money must be distributed to the cities and townships within the school district in the proportion that their taxable net tax capacity within the school district for Property taxes payable in the year prior to distribution.